 Finding a good paramotoring instructor and school to start paramotoring

 One school I can recommend because I trained there, is Skyschool.
-They run courses throughout the year in the UK, Italy, and Spain, and use only the most experienced APPI PPG qualified instructors.
+They run courses throughout the year in the UK, Portugal, and Spain, and use only the most experienced APPI PPG qualified instructors.

 The Skyschool course will teach you everything you need to know in around six intensive days.
 By the end of the six days you’re guaranteed a solo flight.